tecolicom/App-ansiecho/README.md

 arguments.

 Arguments can include backslash escaped characters, such as `\n` for a new line.
-There is an bash-echo-comptible **-e** option, but it is enabled by default.
+There is an bash-echo-compatible **-e** option, but it is enabled by default.
 You can include control and named Unicode characters using this.